dayrentolliver/js-calculator/README.md

 ### Things I learned:
 * How to use CSS Grid to create a calculator
+* How to use JS to add functionality
 ### Before
 This was the first iteration of the calculator, functionality not yet included <br/>
 ![First iteration of calculator](https://media.giphy.com/media/ln0GhZCp7lHbMlotmY/giphy.gif)